ChronoGS: Disentangling Invariants and Changes in Multi-Period Scenes: Introduction

 Our experiments demonstrate that ChronoGS outperforms existing methods across diverse scenes, delivering better renders and more accurate geometry for each period while synthesizing plausible intermediate states.
 Ablation studies prove the rationality of our design.
 Also, we hope that ChronoGS and our dataset establish a foundation for future research on multi-period scene understanding.

-\textbf{Our contributions are threefold:} \begin{itemize} \item \textbf{Novelty.} To the best of our knowledge, this is the \textbf{first} work to formally address and benchmark 3D reconstruction on multi-period scenes, which undergo non-continuous geometry and appearance changes.
+\textbf{Our contributions are threefold:} \begin{itemize} \item \textbf{Novelty.} To the best of our knowledge, this is the \textbf{first} work to reconstruct multi-period scenes within a unified, differentiable Gaussian-splatting framework, jointly handling non-continuous geometry and appearance changes.

 \item \textbf{Dataset.} We introduce the \textbf{ChronoScene} dataset, a novel benchmark that aligns multi-period observations within a common coordinate and captures both geometric and appearance evolution across periods.